Jayasakthi-07/bdms-MERN/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ---

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---